Hanqaqa/PCB_Business_Card/README.md

 ## Sending the File

 Once I had everything finished.
 I prepared my Gerber files in KiCad, packed them inside a rar and ordered them to JLCPCB with standard 0.8mm thickness and everything else with default settings, HASL with lead, FR4 base, black PCB Color...
-10 of them cost me 4$ + 20$ shipping, so a bit expensive for my taste.
+10 of them cost me $4 + $20 shipping ($2.40 a card), so a bit expensive for my taste.

 In this repository you can find the [SVG file](https://github.com/Hanqaqa/PCB_Business_Card/blob/master/drawing.svg) I made in InkScape, as well as the [Gerber files](https://github.com/Hanqaqa/PCB_Business_Card/blob/master/Gerbers/Gerbers.rar) I made in KiCad and sent to JLCPCB.